JDixonCS/Document-Classification/README.md

 # Document-Classification

-Bibliography project by doing text classification on a dataset of research papers and publications.
+Bibliography project by performing text classification on a dataset of research papers and publications.
 # Title
 Machine Learning for Detecting Trends and Topics from Research Papers and Proceedings
 # Overview